-Wire colour GY6 Wire Function

-Red +12V power in - switched power from the bike

-Yellow / Green to LUG GROUND connection - bolt to Frame

-Blue Trigger Input to the GY6 Module

-White Ignition Coil Output
+Wire colour GY6_VarA Wire colour GY6_VarB Wire Function Red Red +12V power in - switched power from the bike Yellow / Green to LUG BLACK to LUG GROUND connection - bolt to Frame Blue Blue Trigger Input to the GY6 Module White YELLOW Ignition Coil Output

 - Remove the Stock CDI box - Place the CDI Controller box in the desired location.
-Ensure case is securely connected to Chassis Ground. - Connect the Controller to the Hall pickup plug the 4 pin connectors together. - Place the GY6 connectors into the GY6 connector sockets checking that all pis are seated correctly. - Place the GY6 Drivers in the desired locations. - Connect Left Coil wire (Yellow (usually)) to one of the GY6 modules outputs White Wire. - Connect the Blue input wire from the above (Left) GY6 module to the Yellow Output wire from the control module. - Connect Right Coil wire (Pink (usually)) to the other GY6 modules outputs White Wire. - Connect the Blue input wire from the above (Left) GY6 module to the Blue Output wire from the control module. - Connect the White Wire from the Controller to the Black Wire / White Stripe (KILL SWITCH wire) - Connect the Grounds LUG for the GY6s with a bolt(s) to the Chassis. - Connect the Power inputs to the GY6s (RED wires) and the Controller to the Switched power in the Loom - preferably through a fuse. - On a CX this is the Black wire - this is often accessible at the rear brake switch. - Connect the Hall connections to the Unit Yellow Yellow, Brown to Brown, Red to Red and Green to Green
+Ensure case is securely connected to Chassis Ground. - Connect the Controller to the Hall pickup plug the 4 pin connectors together. - Place the GY6 connectors into the GY6 connector sockets checking that all pins are seated correctly. - Place the GY6 Drivers in the desired locations. - Connect Left Coil wire (Yellow (usually)) to one of the GY6 modules outputs White (A) or Yellow(B) Wire. - Connect the Blue input wire from the above (Left) GY6 module to the Yellow Output wire from the control module. - Connect Right Coil wire (Pink (usually)) to the other GY6 modules outputs White (A) or Yellow(B) Wire. - Connect the Blue input wire from the above (Left) GY6 module to the Blue Output wire from the control module. - Connect the White Wire from the Controller to the Black Wire / White Stripe (KILL SWITCH wire) - Connect the Grounds LUG for the GY6s with a bolt(s) to the Chassis.
+Green (A) or BLACK (B) - Connect the Power inputs to the GY6s (RED wires) and the Controller to the Switched power in the Loom preferably through a fuse.
+On a CX this is the Black wire this is often accessible at the rear brake switch. - Connect the Hall connections to the Unit Yellow to Yellow, Brown to Brown, Red to Red and Black to Green